History of England: Foreign affairs

 In foreign policy, Elizabeth played against each other the major powers France and Spain, as well as the papacy and Scotland.
 These were all Catholic and each wanted to end Protestantism in England.
 Elizabeth was cautious in foreign affairs and only half-heartedly supported a number of ineffective, poorly resourced military campaigns in the Netherlands, France and Ireland.
 She risked war with Spain by supporting the "Sea Dogs", such as Walter Raleigh, John Hawkins and Sir Francis Drake, who preyed on Spanish merchant ships carrying gold and silver from the New World.
 Drake himself became a hero—being the first Englishman to circumnavigate the world between 1577 and 1580, having plundered Spanish settlements and treasure ships.
-The major war came with Spain, 1585–1603.
-When Spain tried to invade and conquer England it was a fiasco, and the defeat of the Spanish Armada in 1588 associated Elizabeth's name with what is popularly viewed as one of the greatest victories in English history.
-Her enemies failed to combine and Elizabeth's foreign policy successfully navigated all the dangers.